DavidCZE/ClassesApp/README.md

 ## Notes
 - All data is stored in a local SQLite database (`classesApp.db`).
 - The app is mobile-friendly and works in modern browsers.
+- The database (`classesApp.db`) and all required tables are created automatically on first run.
+No manual setup is needed—just run the app and it will initialize everything for you.